Five Tech-Free Energy Saving Tips

 Image credits: Which?
 And Duette® blinds

-And a top tip is then to add Energy saving blinds, like Duette® blinds, proven to keep up to 46% more heat in a room!
-This can also reduced energy bills by up to 25%.
+And a top tip is then to add energy-saving blinds, like Duette® blinds, proven to keep up to 46% more heat in a room!
+This can also reduce energy bills by up to 25%.
 The result of 20 years’ of product development and design Duette® blinds insulate windows using a honeycomb structure and special fabric.
 The blackout version offers the most insulation and there are semi-translucent and translucent variants.
 To find out more visit www.duette.co.uk

 Close doors – It may seem obvious but if the central heating is on keep the doors to the rooms to be heated closed.
-Closing doors and keeping them closed makes sure the warm air current remains within the designated space.
+Closing doors and keeping them closed to make sure the warm air current remains within the designated space.

 Image credit: notonthehighstreet.com

 Even the addition of the humble rug to bare floors during the winter months can retain heat.
 Rugs can warm a room by acting as insulation between the floor and feet.
 Generally, the larger and thicker the rug the warmer the room will stay.
 If a single large rug isn’t affordable or practical, consider several matching or coordinating rugs.
 Try The Rug Seller www.therugseller.co.uk